Smoked Chicken Wings

 6

-Wings are done when internal temp reaches 175°F. Use an instant-read thermometer for accuracy.
+The wings are done when the internal temperature reaches 175°F. Verify with an instant-read thermometer.

 -